-As the PRC government continues to focus on the supervision of data security and protection of personal information, we could be subject to new laws and regulations relating to the collection, storage, processing or use of personal information that could affect how we collect, store, process and use data.
-For example, the Cyber Security Law of the People's Republic of China (the "Cyber Security Law") requires that personal information and important data collected and generated by operators of critical information infrastructure in the course of their operations in China shall be stored in the territory of China, and the law imposes enhanced regulation and additional security obligations on operators of critical information infrastructure.
-In addition, the National Standards under the Information Security Technology-Personal Information Security Specification sets forth requirements of collection, storage, use, exchange and disclosure of data.
+In addition, the National Standards under the Information Security Technology-Personal Information Security Specification sets forth requirements for collection, storage, use, exchange and disclosure of data.
 Furthermore, the Personal Information Protection Law of the People's Republic of China promulgated recently has imposed restrictions on entities and individuals that collect and process personal data and sensitive information.
 We expect that data security and personal information protection will receive increasing and constant attention and scrutiny from regulators and the public, which may increase our compliance costs and confront us with evolving challenges associated with data security and personal information protection.
 Any improper use of such personal data and information could harm our reputation and our business as well as result in claims and penalties, including fines, suspension of business and revocation of required licenses.